RajeshGurrala/KurtGeiger_RightMove/README.md

 1) has Step definitions to the featureFiles.
 RunnerTest (the main trigger to fire up the tests) lies here.
 Tests could be cherry picked based on the tags provided in the RunnerTest class.
 2) Resources has feature files and config.properties file.
+KurtGeiger feature starts with the KG and the RightMove feature starts with te word RightMove

 REPORT GENERATION
 extant reports are generated under the output directory that lies on the top of the src. upon test execution a .html file is created